 Blood microsampling for human PFAS testing

 Recent advances in remote blood sampling has enabled Relentless Health to develop its PFAS test as an at-home test.
 Known technically as “Volumetrically Accurate Microsampling Collection Devices,” these FDA-cleared blood sampling devices can be used to collect just a few drops of blood while still allowing for accurate testing.
-In our PFAST-24 test, individuals use the supplied at-home collection kit to take a blood sample in minutes.
+In our PFAS Core Panel, individuals use the supplied at-home collection kit to take a blood sample in minutes.
 Sample collection starts with thorough hand washing, followed by cleaning the finger tip with an alcohol wipe.
 Then, the supplied lancet is used to prick the finger tip with minimal discomfort.
 Two to three drops of blood are applied to the microsampling collection device tip, which collects and stores the blood.
 Finally, the collection device containing the blood drop sample is shipped in a prepaid envelope to Relentless Health’s central lab for processing and analysis.

 State-of-the-Art Scientific instruments and methods